andymatuschak/orbit/packages/note-sync/Readme.md

 Sample invocation (assuming you have a local emulator running):

 ```
 # Set up a test note.
+Note that currently the script assumes these notes are exported from Bear, i.e. via https://github.com/andymatuschak/Bear-Markdown-Export.
+This requirement should be relaxed!
 mkdir -p testNotes

-cat "This is a {test cloze} note." > testNotes/note.md
+echo "# Test note\nThis is a {test cloze} note.\n<\!-- {BearID:BE407525-7100-4F63-9F11-690E325CDFE9-1084-00032CF318809DA5} -->" > testNotes/note.md

 # Sync that cloze to
-ORBIT_ENV=development ORBIT_TOKEN=TEST yarn sync ~/testNotes
+ORBIT_ENV=development ORBIT_TOKEN=TEST yarn sync testNotes

 # Now if you visit http://localhost:19006/review as user test@test.com, you should see your test note.
 ```

-To sync with a different user, set `ORBIT_TOKEN` to a personal access token for your user (which you can generate by visiting `/settings?action=generatePersonalAccessToken` while logged in)
+To sync with a different user, set `ORBIT_TOKEN` to a personal access token for your user (which you can generate by visiting `/settings?action=generatePersonalAccessToken` while logged in).

+Note that the script performs some caching of user data, so you'll want to delete `cache.db` if you switch users.

 To run against the production server, set `ORBIT_ENV` to `production`.